processone/rtb/README.md

   defined by the value until the authentication is succeed.
 The default is `[PLAIN]`.
   Note that for `EXTERNAL` authentication you need to have a valid certificate file defined in the `certfile` option.

+## Parameters of the MQTT scenario

+These group of parameters are specific to the MQTT scenario only.
+The parameters described here are applied per single session.

+**TODO**